 In some models, the refrigerator door has a full length trim piece which continues from the bottom of the handle to the bottom of the door.
-The top of the trim attaches to the handle bracket (Figure 1) or fits around the base of the handle (Figure 2).
+The top of the trim fits around the base of the handle.
 An adhesive "trim lock" is positioned about halfway down.
 The bottom of the trim is held in place by either an adhesive trim lock, or a trim lock with two prongs inserted into a hole on the face of the door.